 Roof leak diverters play a critical role in protecting business operations from water damage during storm-related emergencies.
 These diversion systems are not one size fits all, each diverter must be tailored in size, design, and function to meet the specific needs of the facility.

-- Large scale facilities, such as convention centers and warehouses, often deploy massive leak diverter tarps equipped with drainage hoses that route stormwater into designated collection bins.
+Convention centers and warehouses deploy massive leak diverters, equipped with drainage hoses that route stormwater into designated collection bins.
 This setup prevents water from spreading across expansive floor areas, shielding valuable equipment, staging areas, and storage zones from flood damage.

-- Critical infrastructure environments, including data centers or medical laboratories, require precision ceiling leak diverters to keep all water away from areas housing sensitive machinery, electrical panels, and server racks.
+Data centers and medical laboratories require precision leak solutions that keep water out of areas housing sensitive machinery, electrical panels, and server racks.
 Even minor leaks can trigger major outages or safety shutdowns in the environments.

 Best Practices & Tips for Leak Diverter Success